-Developmental grant applications received by the San Diego Center for AIDS Research (CFAR) are evaluated by local, national, and international experts.
-Reviewers are selected based on expertise and lack of conflict of interest.
+Developmental grant applications received by the San Diego Center for AIDS Research (SD CFAR) are evaluated by local, national, and international experts.
+Reviewers may be recommended by applicants or by Developmental Core leadership.
+In all cases, they are selected based on expertise and lack of conflict of interest.
 These reviewers rate each application on a number of criteria, including the applicant's eligibility and the application's scientific merit, relevance to HIV research, and potential to generate subsequent grants and publications.

 Reviewers assess each applicant's eligibility and assign a rating, with preference given to junior-level investigators who have no other NIH or equivalent funding.
 Please review our eligibility requirements before you apply.